I'm an applied microeconomist. My primary research focuses on structural changes in education markets, with special emphasis on Latin America.

 Accident Analysis and Prevention, 106, September 2017, 262-274 🐙

-1. The Effects of Widespread Online Education on Market Structure and Enrollment
+2. The Effects of Widespread Online Education on Market Structure and Enrollment

-with Joaquín Fuenzalida, and Cauê Dobbin,
+with Nano Barahona, Joaquín Fuenzalida, and Cauê Dobbin

-Status: February 2025
+Status: March 2025 🤖

-2. Single-Threshold Food Labeling Policies
+3. Single-Threshold Food Labeling Policies

-with , Cristóbal Otero, and Joshua Kim
+with Nano Barahona, Cristóbal Otero, and Joshua Kim

 Status: January 2025 👾

-with with I. Ahimbisibwe, A. Altjmed, G. Artemov, A. Barrios-Fernández, A. Bizopoulou, M. Kaila, J. Liu, R. Megalokonomou, J. Montalbán, C. Neilson, J. Sun, and X. Ye
+with I. Ahimbisibwe, A. Altjmed, G. Artemov, A. Barrios-Fernández, A. Bizopoulou, M. Kaila, J. Liu, R. Megalokonomou, J. Montalbán, C. Neilson, J. Sun, and X. Ye

 Status: October 2024